Nursing Home Abuse Lawyer in Boulder

 Elder Financial Exploitation

 Some caregivers or nursing home staff exploit seniors by stealing their money, forging checks, or pressuring them to change their wills or add caregivers to bank accounts.
 This kind of abuse can be hard to spot because it often happens little by little over time.
 Family members should monitor their loved one’s finances for unusual transactions, missing belongings, or sudden financial decisions that seem out of character.
+Victims or their families can claim compensation for economic losses related to the financial impact of such exploitation.

 Care Facility Malpractice

-When nursing home staff are careless, they may fail to provide proper medical care, which can lead to serious health problems or even death.
+When nursing home staff are careless, they may fail to provide medical and personal care, which can lead to serious health problems or even death.
 This can include medication errors, infections left untreated, or failure to respond to medical emergencies.
 Poor hygiene, bedsores, and weight loss may also indicate neglect.
 Families should ensure their loved one is receiving proper medical attention and report any concerns immediately.

 Wrongful Death in Nursing Homes